 What cameras do you use?

 Developments in technology mean it’s no longer necessary to lug around a cumbersome video camera.
 In fact, to your guests, I’m likely to look like a photographer.
-I currently use two Panasonic Lumix GH4 cameras and a variety of lenses.
+I currently use three Panasonic Lumix cameras, the GH4, GH5 and GH5S with a variety of lenses.
 Using a DSLR for video gives a cinematic feel to the production and interchangeable lenses allow you to adapt your set-up to the surroundings.
 The small form factor allows me to be more discreet and at the same time create shots which were unthinkable with larger cameras.
-I also use an additional professional camcorder during the ceremony and speeches to capture an alternate angle of the occasion.

 Although I'm often upgrading my equipment as new technology emerges, the skill lies in the storytelling and editing.
 In one of my early films from 2010 it's hard to imagine that I captured a friend's wedding using just an iPhone4, flipcam (remember them?!) and a cheap camcorder from Dixons.
 You can be the judge here!

 Do I have to weaR A Microphone?

 Great quality audio is vital in video, usually a lapel microphone can be attached to a groom or celebrant during the ceremony and equally for the speeches to capture crisp sound.
 If there's a professional audio set up, I can often plug a recorder into the sound desk when available.

 CAN I CHOOSE THE MUSIC INCLUDED IN MY 'DOCUMENTARY EDIT' AND 'HIGHLIGHTS montage'?